certafonso/Evolution_Simulator/README.md

 When the food stored is below 0 the being dies.

+If I would to run every tick, the program would take forever so I just divide the food stored by the food consumed and get the lifetime.

 Each generation, the beings that survived the longer will reproduce (asexually) and create new mutated beings and the cycle will repeat.